African American Studies: What to Expect

 Study Abroad allows you to earn academic credits toward your USC degree while seeing the world!
 Overseas study can complement any academic program or major.
 You may also choose to intern, volunteer, or conduct research abroad.
 You are encouraged to visit the Study Abroad Web site for more information on opportunities to broaden and extend your knowledge and perspectives.

 Student Organizations can be instrumental in helping you adjust to life on campus and network within your field.
-The University of South Carolina has a family of nearly 300 student organizations.
+The University of South Carolina has a family of over 400 student organizations.
 African American studies majors are encouraged to join the African American Studies Student Colloquium.
 This will give you the opportunity to interact with other students and faculty in social settings, attend scholarly seminars within the discipline, and participate in career development workshops.
-Getting involved in organizations that interests you can help you network, meet new friends, and develop leadership skills.
+Getting involved in organizations that interest you can help you network, meet new friends, and develop leadership skills.
 Find a student organization on campus that interests you!

 Distinguished Faculty can help enhance your overall academic experience while at the University.
 As an African American studies major, you will be able to learn from distinguished faculty who have published notable works.
 Faculty members include Dr. Todd Shaw, author of Now is the Time!: Detroit Black Politics and Grassroots Activism; Dr. Kimberly Simmons, author of Reconstruction Racial Identity and the African Past in the Dominican Republic; Dr. Qiana Whitted, author of “A God of Justice?”: The Problem of Evil in Twentieth-Century Black Literature; and Dr. Valinda Littlefield, editor of South Carolina Women: Their Lives and Times.